 Photography has survived numerous battles about whether or not it is an art, and still continues to produce many geniuses.
 And, accordingly, these geniuses are overlooked in favor of those photographers who have entered the art history canon: Ansel Adams, Alfred Stieglitz, Paul Strand etc. This of course contributes to further myth about photography being at a standstill.

 I spoke with Berger in his office at the University of Washington, in March of 1996 about his role as teacher and photographer, and to get his thoughts upon his work and photography in the public image.
 It was a much different world.
 This was well before everyone had a computer with wireless broadband access, and before the explosion of digital cameras.
 Professor Berger adopted the new technology as readily as he has always adopted new technologies.
 His work has changed and grown as a result.
-It shows the influence not only of the new digital camera and its imaging methods (Panorama, 2008-10), but also other types of digital imagery, including video games (Second Life, 2006-09).
-He continues to teach in the University of Washington Digital Arts program.
+It shows the influence not only of the new digital camera and its imaging methods (Panorama, 2008-10), but also other types of digital imagery, including video games (Second Life,2006-09).
+He recently retired from the University of Washington Digital Arts program.

 Omar Willey: From the point of view of a photographer–not necessarily as a teacher of photography– how would you go about explaining the strategy of photograph-taking?
 For instance, how do you explain to a layman the reading, the way of looking at a photograph?